Congo’s Ebola outbreak now 2nd largest in history, WHO says

-JOHANNESBURG (AP) — The World Health Organization says Congo’s deadly Ebola outbreak is now the second largest in history, behind the devastating West Africa outbreak that killed thousands a few years ago.
+JOHANNESBURG (AP) — Congo’s deadly Ebola outbreak is now the second largest in history, behind the devastating West Africa outbreak that killed thousands a few years ago, the World Health Organization said Thursday.

-WHO emergencies chief Dr. Peter Salama late Thursday called it “a sad toll” as Congo’s health ministry announced the number of cases has reached 426.
+WHO’s emergencies chief, Dr. Peter Salama, called it a “sad toll” as Congo’s health ministry announced the number of cases has reached 426.
 That includes 379 confirmed cases and 47 probable ones.
+So far this outbreak, declared on Aug.
+1, has 198 confirmed deaths, with another 47 probable ones, Congo’s health ministry said.

-Attacks by rebel groups and open hostility by some wary locals have posed serious challenges that Ebola workers say they have never faced before.
-Many venture out on critical virus containment work only with the accompaniment of U.N. peacekeepers while gunfire echoes daily.
+Attacks by rebel groups and open hostility by some wary locals have posed serious challenges to health workers that Ebola experts say they’ve never been seen before.
+Many venture out on critical virus containment missions only accompanied by U.N. peacekeepers in areas where gunfire echoes daily.

 Salama this month predicted that the outbreak in northeastern Congo will last at least another six months before it can be contained.
+West Africa’s Ebola outbreak killed more than 11,000 people from 2014 to 2016.

 Most Read Nation & World Stories